harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 #### Step 1: Create an IAM OpenID Connect (OIDC) provider for your cluster

 You must create an IAM OpenID Connect (OIDC) identity provider for your cluster with `eksctl`.
 This step is performed once for a cluster.
-For more information, go to [AWS documentation to setup an OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
+For more information, go to [AWS documentation to set up an OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

 Below is the command to check if your cluster has an existing IAM OIDC provider.
 The cluster name specified in this example is `litmus-demo` and region is `us-west-1`.
 Replace these values based on your environment.